simonachkar/redux-app/README.md

 const Blue = (props) => {
 ```

-And on button click we want to trigger the `addNotification` action.
+And on button click, we want to trigger the `addNotification` action.
 So first import the action:

 ```js
 import { addNotification } from '../actions'